KenKundert/sshconfig/README.rst

 PROXIES allows you to give names to proxyCommand values.
 These names can then be specified on the command line so that all hosts use the proxy.

-LOCATIONS is the list of place names where you are likely to be located.
+LOCATIONS is a dictionary of place names and descriptions of where you are likely to be located.
 It is needed only if you use the locations feature.

 Hosts